Table of Contents

 • Happiness

-• How Dualism Shapes and Divides Our World, and the Unifying Truth
+• Dualism Shapes and Divides the World

 • God's Presence as the Wellspring of Being